snowplow/documentation/docs/pipeline-components-and-applications/cli/index.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-`snowplow-cli` means to bring Snowplow Console into the command line.
+`snowplow-cli` brings data management elements of Snowplow Console into the command line.
 It allows you to download your data structures and data products to yaml/json files and publish them back to console.
-This enables the git-ops workflow, with reviews and brancing.
+This enables git-ops-like workflows, with reviews and brancing.

 # Install

-Snowplow CLI can be installed with [homebrew](https://brew.sh/)
+Snowplow CLI can be installed with [homebrew](https://brew.sh/):
 ```
 brew install snowplow-product/taps/snowplow-cli
 ```